 Keeps Substances In

 In a refinery or other chemical production setting, good pressure measurements are what stand between volatile chemicals and their handlers.
 Pressure monitoring is essential during chemical manufacturing/production processes.
-Pressure sensors provide feedback helping keep substances where they’re supposed to be by preventing leaks, allowing handlers to work with the machinery and substances safely.
+Pressure sensors provide feedback helping keep substances where they’re supposed to be by monitoring for leaks, allowing handlers to work with the machinery and substances safely.

 No Hydraulic Failures